Developer

 Bungala will use polycrystalline PV modules featuring single-axis tilting design.
 The modules will track and follow the Sun’s path from east to west, increasing the plant’s efficiency.

 The tracker axis will be placed 1.5m above the ground with a spacing of 5.5m.
-At its maximum tilt angle, the PV modules will be 0.07m above ground level.
+At the maximum tilt angle, the PV modules will be 0.07m above ground level.
 The modules will be connected in series to form PV strings, which will be connected in parallel to combiner boxes.

-The boxes will be connected to the inverters, which will convert the generated direct current to the alternating current, which will then be stepped up by an onsite substation consisting of a 33kV collector switchyard and 33/132kV step-up transformer.
+The boxes will be connected to the inverters, which will convert the generated direct current to alternating current, which will then be stepped up by an onsite substation consisting of a 33kV collector switchyard and 33/132kV step-up transformer.

-Bungala Solar will also have a modular utility sized battery storage system.
+Bungala Solar will also have a modular utility-sized battery storage system.

 The two substations will feed the power to Australia’s transmission grid.

-Elecnor won the engineering, procurement and construction (EPC) contracts for both Bungala One and Bungala Two, worth $157m and $138m respectively.
+Elecnor won the engineering, procurement and construction (EPC) contracts for both Bungala One and Bungala Two, worth $157m and $138m, respectively.

 Aurecon has been contacted by Green Light Contractors, a subsidiary of Elecnor Australia, to design the plant.
 Aurecon is also assisting Elecnor with the preparation of management plans and commissioning of the project.